pallets-eco/wtforms/docs/faq.rst

 How do I... [convoluted combination of libraries]
 -------------------------------------------------

-You'll probably want to check out our
+You'll probably want to check out our :doc:`specific_problems` doc.
-:ref:`Solving Specific Problems <specific_problems>` doc.